Pharmacy

 New Prescriptions

-The Center Pharmacy and The Center Pharmacy # 2 requires a prescription to be written by a provider from The Center for Cancer and Blood Disorders.
-The pharmacy may receive prescriptions from the provider’s office electronically, via fax or phone; you may also bring in a paper prescription.
+The pharmacy requires a prescription to be written by a provider from The Center for Cancer and Blood Disorders.
+The pharmacy may receive prescriptions from the provider's office electronically, via fax or phone; you may also bring in a paper prescription.
 Once the prescription is received, the pharmacy staff will work with your insurance company to determine a processing timeline (managing prior authorizations, etc.) and any out-of-pocket expenses/copays.

 Drug Claims and Payment Policy